 Gaming machines fall into categories depending on the maximum stake and prize available.
 A licensed bingo operator is permitted up to eight gaming machines from category B3 or B4, and any number of category C or category D machines.

-Machine category B3 R4 C No limit on category Bingo premises Maximum of 8 machines in category B3 or B4 C or D machines
+Machine category

+B3 B4 C D

+No limit on category

+C or D machines

 Gaming machines on casino premises